Scott3142/python-programming/README.md

 # Material template

 This repository contains both the source code of this course's webpage and the source for the content of the course.
-The content is located in the `data` folder and everything else is for the website.
+The codelabs are located in the `site/codelabs` folder and everything else is for the website.
+The exercise files link via submodules in the `exercise_files` directory.

 ## Contributing to the content